lukeirwin03/BioI-Genome-Sequence/README.md

   }
   ```

 getPair(): The getPair() method will take in one string at a time and return the abreviated base pair that pairs with the one that is taken in.
+It does this with four unique if statements that compare the string that is taken in from the *strand1* array and return the complementary base pair.
 ```
   public static String getPair(int i, String[] strand1){
     if(strand1[i].equals("A")) // compares the index of strand1 to a letter